KSE: Bold measures are needed as Russia’s oil is slipping beyond G7 reach

 The October data suggest that problems with price cap implementation and enforcement are much bigger than previously expected.
 Not only does the price distribution point to very low compliance levels and, thus, a spreading of the “attestations fraud” issue to the broader market for Russian crude oil.
 But the sharp decline in G7/EU involvement means that the price cap’s leverage is increasingly under threat.
 To ensure that sanctions continue to constrain Russia’s ability to wage its war of aggression on Ukraine – and that the coalition’s efforts to do so preserve their credibility – additional steps urgently need to be taken.

 Fundamentally, to maintain pressure on Russia, the coalition countries face the choice of either making the existing price cap system work – by preserving its leverage and stepping up enforcement – or considering much broader sanctions.
-Below we outline 3 critical measures that can tackle Russian effort of sanctions evasion.
+Below we outline three critical measures that can tackle Russian efforts to evade sanctions.

-(1) G7/EU authorities should ensure that Price cap coalition service providers have sufficient proof of oil sales prices and can effectively implement the price cap, including by:
+(1) G7/EU authorities should ensure that price cap coalition service providers have sufficient proof of oil sales prices and can effectively implement the price cap, including by:

 a) leveraging the involvement of G7/EU banks and other financial institutions in the Russian oil trade and their knowledge of important transaction details;